zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_kernel_event_logger.rst

 .. note::

-   To see an example that shows how to collect the kernel event data, check the sample
+   To see an example that shows how to collect the kernel event data, check the project :file:`samples/kernel_event_logger`.
-   project: :file:`samples/microkernel/apps/kernel_event_logger_sample`.

 Example: Adding a Kernel Event Logging Point
 ============================================